filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 Pass the `--enable-readline` option to the configure script.
 Enable support for an LVM shell.
 Provide a history support using a GNU Readline library.

 It is safe to disable this flag.

+### sanlock
+Pass the `--enable-lvmlockd-sanlock` option to the configure script.
+Enable support for the `sanlock` type locking for the `lvmlockd` daemon, that is used to place locks on disk within LVM storage, in order to provide shared storage to the volume groups to multiple hosts.

+This flag should normally be disabled as it is primarily useful to provide shared logical volumes in virtualization or storage cluster applications.

 ### selinux
 Pass the `--enable-selinux` option to the configure script.
 Enable an ability to run with a SELinux enabled.
 Provide an ability to set a SELinux context for LVM device mapper nodes.